alwynvanwyk/army-of-agents/README.md

 This allows me to create anew flow with the end goal in mind and starting with the test.

 I'm really sweating with race conditions atm!
 XState is a phenomenal state machine framework but there's one important reason for USSD not being able to use it as-is which is the fact that the server cannot initiate interaction with the client once a Promise completes and the state changes; client always has to initiate for the server to react.
 This means additional menu steps with instruction to "1.
 Continue".
+Resolved most of the race conditions after convincing my agents that this is not bad design, it's necessary!

 ---